 - Can't Kill You, Still Need You: The reason the Karda Nui Makuta didn't kill the Toa Nuva, as lampshaded by the Toa themselves, is because they needed them to awaken Mata Nui for the Plan.

 - Combo Platter Powers: And nearly FIFTY of them, to boot!
 However, it should be noted that while they have 42 powers, many are related to one another.
 For example, they can launch both Chain Lightning and general electricity blasts.
 They can also do power screams, silence an area, or launch sonic blasts.
 Each Rahkshi made from them has only one of these powers.
+They also don't have the full range of those elemental powers, Shadow aside, that a Toa does.

 - Contagious A.I.: In their Energy Being forms, Makuta can possess machinery, although they lose some of their Combo Platter Powers.